-Determine the type, value and security objectives for the system based on an assessment of the impact if it were to be compromised.
+Determine the business criticality and security objectives for the system based on an assessment of the impact if it were to be compromised.

-When embarking upon the design of a system, the type, value and security objectives for the system, based on confidentiality, integrity and availability requirements, should be determined.
+When embarking upon the design of a system, the business criticality and security objectives for the system, based on confidentiality, integrity and availability requirements, should be determined.
 This will ultimately guide activities, such as selecting and tailoring controls, to meet those security objectives and determine the level of residual security risk that will be accepted before the system is authorised to operate.

-Following the determination of the type and value of a system, along with its security objectives, a description of the system and its characteristics should be documented in the system's system security plan.
+Following the determination of the business criticality and security objectives for a system, a description of the system and its characteristics should be documented in the system's system security plan.